NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================
 - So, the way the logical vector subsets the data frame is by providing a vector that indicates if a row should be kept (TRUE) or dropped (FALSE)
-- We can also use the variable `logical.vector` to do the same thing
+- We can use the variable `logical.vector` to do the same thing

 ```r
 aq[logical.vector, ]